 Adult cicadas eat the fermented sap of large trees and flower nectar.
 Thus, by getting rid of flowers and large plants in the yard, you are creating an environment of less attraction to cicada killer wasps.

-Cicada Killer Wasps have a preference for soil that is lightly textured and easy to form burrows and dig holes.
-They will not build their nests in the hydric ground.
+Cicada Killer Wasps have a preference for soil that is lightly textured and makes it easy to form burrows and dig holes.
+They will not be able to have nest building in the hydric ground.

-Therefore, to control these wasps successfully, you must ensure the soil in your yard has sufficient fertilizer and lime.
+Therefore, to control these wasp species successfully, you must ensure the soil in your yard has sufficient fertilizer and lime.

-Once the first two steps have been completed, you must find an acceptable way to destroy cicada killers' nests.
+Once the first two steps have been completed, you must find an acceptable way to destroy and fully get rid of cicada killers nests.

 You can do this by drowning the burrows with water to wash away the dirt piles around them.
+But will vinegar kill cicada killers?
 Additionally, some homeowners will use vinegar or boric acid to meet this goal.

 - Liquid chemicals-- useful in filling their nests.